3/7/2019

 Chief Financial Officer

 Yes.
-Starting March 4th, this past Sunday, I indicated on top of the 7th to 8th, that'll continue through June 11th, if you will.
-All through Q3 and the first four weeks of the fourth quarter.
-Effective March 4th, we'll have that additional on top of that three to four basis points.
+I mean, starting March 4th, this past Sunday, I think I indicated on top of the 7th to 8th, that will continue through June 11th, if you will.
+So all through Q3 and the first four weeks of the 16-week fourth quarter.
+Effective March 4th, we'll have that addition on top of that, three to four basis points.

 speaker